Olivia Digital Mode Information Page by Gary L. Robinson WB8ROL Olivia ... the Magical Mode

 Olivia has many formats some of which are considered standard and they all have different characteristics.
 The formats vary in bandwidth (125,250,500,1000, and 2000hz) and number of tones used (2,4,8,16,32,64,128, or 256).
 This makes it possible to have 40 different Olivia formats which have different characteristics, speeds, and capabilities.
 Luckily only a relatively few are commonly used.

-Olivia is only available in a few programs at this time and this partly explains why it is not more popular.
+Olivia is only available in a handful of programs at this time.

 Ham Radio Deluxe - DM780 : The Ham Radio Deluxe suite consists of Ham Radio Deluxe which is a general rig control program that can be used by itself OR in conjunction with DM780.
 DM780 is a digital mode soundcard program that has quite a few modes and can be used by itself and/or with the Ham Radio Deluxe program.
-It is availabe ONLY on the Windows operating system and was made for Windows XP.
-Some people have ran it on earlier versions of Windows and Vista also but it is NOT supported fully except of Windows XP by the programmers.
-It is FREE and donations are encouraged.
-It currently is available ONLY in the BETA versions of Ham Radio Deluxe.
-The beta folder with the latest versions of HRD that include DM780 are at : HRD Downloads The Ham Radio Deluxe home page is at : http://hrd.ham-radio.ch/
+It is available ONLY on the Windows operating system and was originally designed for Windows XP.
+Some people have ran it on earlier versions of Windows and Vista.
+It has continued to be updated and now runs on the latest versions of Windows.
+HRD used to be a freeware program with donation support.
+It is now a Commercial software program and is fee based.
+The software can be purchased at : http://hrdsoftwarellc.com/